Arable and improved grasslands

 • Create vegetated buffer strips (minimum 4m) to help protect wildlife habitats such as hedgerows, watercourses, ponds and woodlands.

-• Create and manage unploughed flower rich field margins.
-Ensure that this option doesn’t impact on rare arable plants that require cultivation.
+• Create and manage unploughed flower-rich field margins.
+Ensure that this does not impact on rare arable plants that need cultivation.

-• Reduce the use of fertilisers and pesticides by adopting Integrated Farm Management (IFM) / Integrated Pest Management (IPM) approaches
+• Reduce and target the use of fertilisers and pesticides by adopting Integrated Farm Management (IFM) and Integrated Pest Management (IPM) approaches.

-• Increase tree cover through agroforestry systems to provide shelter for stock, to improve water and soil health and provide wildlife habitat.
+• Increase tree cover through agroforestry systems, and by allowing hedge trees to grow, to provide shelter for stock, improve water and soil health and provide wildlife habitat.
+See Trees outside woodlands.

 • Enter land with existing or potential wildlife value into agri-environment schemes under appropriate options.